Tufts-Robotics-Club/Pacbot/README.md

 I'll add my training scripts in a sec.
 We gotta make sure they run fast on tflite on the raspberry pi.
 We may have to retrain the model depending on how the above mentioned issue affects performance.

 Check the requirements.txt to see how to set up your virtualenv.
+There's a lot of irrelevnat garbage in there so sorry about that.
+Also don't mess up your current tensorflow config cause its super annoying to fix. s

 Once everything is done I'll clean this up.